 We compute net income per share of Class A and Class B common stock and Class C capital stock using the two-class method.
 Basic net income per share is computed using the weighted-average number of shares outstanding during the period.
 Diluted net income per share is computed using the weighted-average number of shares and the effect of potentially dilutive securities outstanding during the period.
 Potentially dilutive securities consist of restricted stock units and other contingently issuable shares.
 The dilutive effect of outstanding restricted stock units and other contingently issuable shares is reflected in diluted earnings per share by application of the treasury stock method.
-The computation of the diluted net income per share of Class B common stock, while the diluted net income per share of Class B common stock, while the diluted net income per share of Class B common stock does not assume the conversion of those shares.
+The computation of the diluted net income per share of Class A common stock assumes the conversion of Class B common stock, while the diluted net income per share of Class B common stock does not assume the conversion of those shares.